How to Apply for a US Visa: Step-by-Step Guide (2026)

 2. Business (B-1) Visa: The B-1 visa is for individuals travelling to the United States for business purposes, such as meetings, conferences, negotiations, or research.
 It does not permit employment within the United States.

 3. Work Visas (H-1B, L-1, etc.): Work visas are available for foreign nationals with a job offer from a US employer.
-The H-1B visa is for specialized workers, the L-1 visa is for intracompany transferees, and other visas cater to specific work-related situations.
+The H-1B visa is for specialised workers, the L-1 visa is for intracompany transferees, and other visas cater to specific work-related situations.
+Citizens from countries like Japan, Qatar, and the UAE can also use certain work visas, such as the H-1B, to live in the United States while preparing for professional qualifications, such as the CPA exam, thereby gaining valuable work experience and advancing their careers.

 4. Student Visa (F-1 and M-1): F-1 visas are for international students pursuing academic studies at U.S. universities or colleges, while M-1 visas are for those attending vocational schools or non-academic programs.